jgagneastro/banyan_sigma/README.md

        MAHALANOBIS: Mahalanobis distance between the optimal or measured XYZUVW position of the star and the multivariate Gaussian model.
 A Mahalanobis distance is a generalization of a 6D N-sigma distance that accounts for covariances.

 ### KNOWN BUGS
-* Crashes when no metrics.fits file is provided, but that file should be optional.

 * NO_XYZ has not been implemented yet.